AnalysisByKisha/excel-returns-dashboard/README.md

 # excel-returns-dashboard
 # Returns Analysis Dashboard

-I built this Excel dashboard to explore return patterns across different shipping methods, product categories, and regions.
+I analyzed product return patterns across shipping methods, product categories, and regions using Excel to identify operational inefficiencies and high-risk return segments.

-##  Overview
-The goal was to understand why certain orders are more likely to be returned and where improvements could be made.
-Instead of just visualizing data, I focused on finding patterns that could actually help with decision-making.
+## This dashboard was built to uncover why returns happen and where they are concentrated.
+Instead of just visualizing data, the focus was on identifying patterns that could support better business decisions around logistics and product handling.

-The dashboard is interactive, allowing users to filter results in real time using slicers.
+The dashboard is fully interactive using slicers for dynamic filtering across different dimensions.

 ## Tools Used
-- Excel
+Excel
-- PivotTables
+PivotTables
-- Slicers (used for interactive filtering across the dashboard)
+Slicers (interactive filtering)
-- Conditional Formatting
+Conditional Formatting

 ##  Key Insights
-- Same Day shipping had the highest return rate
+Same Day shipping showed the highest return rate, suggesting potential issues with rushed fulfillment or expectations mismatch
-- Technology products were returned more often than other categories
-- Return activity spikes around February and August
+Technology products had consistently higher return rates compared to other categories Return activity spikes were observed in February and August, indicating possible seasonal or demand-related patterns

+## Business Recommendations
+Review Same Day shipping workflow to reduce rushed fulfillment errors Investigate product quality or description issues in Technology category Analyze seasonal spikes in returns to adjust marketing or inventory strategy

 ##  Dashboard Preview
 ![Dashboard](dashboard_overview.png)